United States of America

 Car

 If you’re just visiting cities, then there’s no need to rent a car.
 Every city will have good public transport systems in place, and getting between the cities is easy.
-But if you want to visit some of the countries national parks (and you should), then renting a car is by far the best way to do it.
+But if you want to visit some of the country’s national parks (and you should), then renting a car is by far the best way to do it.

 You’ll also be able to find Uber, Lyft, and taxis in abundance throughout the country.